Main Content

 Developmental Action Plans

-Should student organizations violate UW Tacoma policies and procedures, they will be asked to work through a Developmental Action Plan.
+Should registered student organizations violate UW Tacoma policies and procedures, they will be asked to work through a Developmental Action Plan.
 Developmental Action Plans will be created with the Center for Student Involvement, the participating officers, and the organization's Advisor.
 These plans will provide a step-by-step to the organization's leadership that they must commit to in order to maintain their active status.
 Inability or refusal to follow the Developmental Action Plan will result in the de-activation of the RSO's active status.

 Developmental Action Plans will ask organizations to:

-- Meet directly with the Center for Student Involvement to fulfill RSO procedures, including but not limited to, 25 Live Room Reservations, Advertising Request Forms, Event Registration Forms, RSO Finances, and whatever areas the organizations may need more support in following
+- Meet directly with the Center for Student Involvement to fulfill RSO procedures that are determined to need support.
+These may include 25Live Room Reservations, Advertising Request Forms, Event Registration Forms, or other processes in need of improvement.

-- Connect with the Center for Student Involvement to ensure that all policies and procedures are being followed
+- Connect with the Center for Student Involvement to ensure that all policies and procedures are being followed.

 When a Development Action Plan is provided, RSOs have two (2) options: